solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 In addition to the web server, it is also necessary to install and configure the physical MySQL database server.
 This includes creating the schema and the application users that will be used to access the target database(s).

 As part of our sample application and supporting Azure Landing zone created by the ARM templates, most of this gets set up automatically.
-Once the software has been installed and configured, it is up to the developer to deploy the application and database on the system.
+Once software is installed and configured, it is up to the developer to deploy the application and database on the system.
 Classical deployments tend to be manual such that the files are copied to the target production web server and then deploy the database schema and supported data via MySQL tools or the MySQL Workbench.

 To perform a simulated classical deployment in Azure, reference the [Classic Deployment to PHP-enabled IIS server](./../artifacts/01-ClassicDeploy/README.md) article.